Putin removes some sanctions against Turkey - Nigeria Today

 Putin removes some sanctions against Turkey

-The sanctions that were lifted pertained to the hiring of Turkish workers and operations of Turkish companies in Russia.
+Russian President Vladimir Putin on Wednesday removed some sanctions against Turkey that had been imposed in the aftermath of a Turkish fighter jet shooting down a Russian warplane on the Syrian border in 2015.
+The state media reported that the sanctions that were lifted pertained to the hiring of Turkish workers and operations of Turkish…

-The post Putin removes some sanctions against Turkey appeared first on Premium Times Nigeria.
+The post Putin removes some sanctions against Turkey appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share